 This method entails reading the entire Bible, from Genesis to Revelation.
-Go slowly-chapter by chapter-in order to get a general survey of the stories, teachings, and contents.
-You may choose to read the Old and New Testaments concurrently (i.e., a few chapters from the OT and a few from the NT) as this method works well for some.
+Go slowly-chapter by chapter-to get a general survey of the stories, teachings, and content.
+You may choose to read the Old and New Testaments concurrently (i.e., a few chapters from the OT and a few from the NT), a method that works well for some.